aleksandarhorvat/artificial-intelligence-practice/classical-methods/exercise-04/readme.md

 ## Files

 - `exercise_04.md` - contains the text of the problem for this exercise
-- `romanian_map_problem/` - this directory contains solution for the romanian map problem.
+- `romanian_map_problem/` - this directory contains the solution for the Romanian map problem.